Hey, Nice to Meet You.

-Number 2: If possible schedule your session around time when baby is usually most sleepy.
+If possible schedule your session around the time your baby is the most sleepy.
 We want him or her to sleep as much as possible during our shoot so that they will relax and curl into those cute newborn poses.

-Number 4: Be patient and remain calm.
+Be patient and remain calm.
 If baby is cranky and not cooperating please do not worry.
 We have plenty of time to allow him/her to get comfortable and if you are stressed baby can feel it!
-The thing I always say to a baby who starts acting up “You don’t know that I always win!”
+The thing I always say to a baby who starts acting up “We've just met and you don't know that I always win!”

 Number 5: Since your baby will be undressed we want to make the room as comfortable as possible for him/her.
-If your session is in my studio, the room will be toasty warm.
-If we are having the session at your home, please turn your heat up a couple of degrees before I arrive.
+If we are having the session at your home, please turn your A/C off before I arrive, and do not open windows.
 By the end of the session we may be a little warm, but baby will sleep so much better in a nice, warm environment.
 I will have a small heater running in the room, and the temperature will be 80+ degrees.
 Even though baby sleeps comfortably at home with the air conditioning on cold, he/she will be dressed, undressed, and posed in a strange, new environment and under conditions that are different from most days, and baby will sense that something exciting is going on and is likely to be off on sleep.

 Number 6: If baby needs to nurse, have a bottle or a diaper change we can take a break at any time… We are working on baby time!